zhangyunhao116/skipset/readme.md

 ## Introduction

 skipset is a high-performance concurrent set based on skip list.
-In typical pattern(one million operations, 90%CONTAINS 9%ADD 1%REMOVE), the skipset up to 3x ~ 15x faster than the built-in sync.Map.
+In typical pattern(100000 operations, 90%CONTAINS 9%ADD 1%REMOVE), the skipset up to 3x ~ 15x faster than the built-in sync.Map.

 The main idea behind the skipset is [A Simple Optimistic Skiplist Algorithm](<https://people.csail.mit.edu/shanir/publications/LazySkipList.pdf>).

-Different from the sync.Map, the items in the skipset are always sorted, and the `Contains` and `Range` operations are wait-free (A goroutine is guaranteed to complete a operation as long as it keeps taking steps, regardless of the activity of other goroutines).
+Different from the sync.Map, the items in the skipset are always sorted, and the `Contains` and `Range` operations are wait-free (A goroutine is guaranteed to complete an operation as long as it keeps taking steps, regardless of the activity of other goroutines).